Thursday, 19 August 2010

 Here are some examples:

-1. Leathery punk rock Stooges frontman Iggy Pop golfs with rabid Spitting Image marionette of self. (product: insurance)from web
+- Leathery punk rock Stooges frontman Iggy Pop golfs with rabid Spitting Image marionette of self. (product: insurance)3:11 PM Jan 16th from web

-2. Sir Ian Botham, OBE, shrinks self in order to walk through shredded wheat.
-Checks for superflous ingredients by shouting (product: cereal)from web
+Sir Ian Botham, OBE, shrinks self in order to walk through shredded wheat.
+Checks for superflous ingredients by shouting (product: cereal)3:07 PM Jan 16th from web

-3. Talking charicature CGI bulldog goes skiing with ironically popular Olympic ski jumper Eddie "The Eagle" Edwards.
-(Product: insurance)from web
+Talking charicature CGI bulldog goes skiing with ironically popular Olympic ski jumper Eddie "The Eagle" Edwards.
+(Product: insurance)2:58 PM Jan 16th from web